 Facility Inspections

-This nursing home received a solid overall grade as described above, but we really wanted to emphasize its excellent health inspections in recent years.
-We gave them an A- in this category.
-Arguably the most important factor we look at in computing our inspection ratings is deficiencies.
-These deficiencies can be found on a nursing home's recent inspection reports.
+In addition to having a decent overall score, we also want to point out that this place received favorable government inspections in recent years.
+We gave them one of our better grades in that area, with a B+.
+This is a much better grade than the facility's overall grade.
+Arguably the most important factor we consider in computing our inspection ratings is deficiencies.
+These deficiencies can be found on a facility's recent inspection reports.
 Nursing homes with higher grades in this area typically avoided the more severe deficiencies involving patient abuse or death.
-Fortunately, although this nursing home had some minor dings on its report, it had zero severe deficiencies.
-Severe deficiencies are ones labeled as categories G, H, I, J, K and L. This tells you that CMS didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
-A few relatively minor deficiencies are not the end of the world.
+While this nursing home had some minor dings on its inspection report, it had no severe deficiencies.
+Severe deficiencies are ones found in categories G through L. This tells you the government inspectors didn't deem any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
+Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality